 Noodles tossed with a gochujang sauce?
 Count me in!
-These noodles are so much more than just “asian noodles.”
-The gochujang sauce has a punchy heat to it while also being characterized by a silky, sauciness—both reasons why it’s so craveable.
+These gochujang noodles are so much more than just another noodle dish.
+The gochujang sauce has a punchy heat to it while also being characterized by a silky, sauciness—both reasons why this pasta is so craveable.

-If you aren’t a fan of rice noodles or don’t have any on hand, you can also use spaghetti or linguine instead.
+If you aren’t a fan of rice noodles or don’t have any on hand, you can also use spaghetti, angel hair or linguine pasta to make these gochujang buttered noodles.

 What is Gochujang?